xsdgm/AdjointDiffusion/README.md

 - Alternatively: run `02-train.ipynb`
 - Note: Set `--class_cond` to `False` if your dataset contains only a single structural condition (i.e., no class conditioning needed).
 If you have multiple structural conditions (e.g., different fabrication constraints), set it to `True` to enable class-conditional training.
+- Note: Note: The training process will continue indefinitely unless manually stopped.
+In our setup, training for around 25,000 steps produced satisfactory results, though fewer steps may also be sufficient.
+If you are using a customized dataset, the optimal number of steps may vary.

 4. **Sample and optimize structures:**